How to Plan a U.S. History Road Trip (and make it fun!)

 For lunch, walk over to the Reading Terminal Market, where you will have your choice of treats from cheesesteaks, to pretzels, and funnel cake.

-If you have time, schedule a side trip to take a dip into Civil War history (which is a great follow up after visiting Philadelphia.)
+Side trip ideas: If you have time, schedule a side trip to take a dip into Civil War history (which is a great follow up after visiting Philadelphia.)
 I would recommend a scenic drive through Pennsylvania Dutch Country and spending two of days in Gettysburg and then visit the National Civil War Museum in Harrisburg, PA.
 We were really blown away by how much we loved Gettysburg and how impactful it was.

 But if the kids are getting antsy by this point, plan a day in Hershey, the “sweetest place on earth” and home to Hersheypark amusement park and Hershey’s Chocolate World.
 On the drive back east, you can stop at Valley Forge National Park and get a little more Revolutionary War history.

-New York (at least 2 days)
+New York (2 days)

 Statue of Liberty